kris10ansn/script-loader/README.md

 - Got more familiar with React
 - Got more familiar with chrome extensions and contentscripts in particular (communication between popup and contentscripts)
+- Learned how to use Microsoft's monaco editor, particularily in react applications